SpellholdStudios/Trovador_REO/README.md

 Este mod añade a un trovador muy especial, que por unas pocas piezas de oro os narrará unas historias nunca oidas e incluso los orígenes de ciertos personajes, como el misterioso Riojano, o Artemis Entreri.

 1) Added EE-compatibility (namely, updating item descriptions using your function and added a text transcoder, no other changes were required)

-3) Now the texts are correctly transferred to the tra-files (previously the tra-file was created, but the texts themselves remained in the d-files, and did not refer to the tra)

 4) Updated readme-file